Rio Grande Diesel Roster

 Research has found that D&RGW's first diesel-electric was a 900-horsepower end-cab switcher built by American Locomotive Company (later historians have designated this type as an HH900).
 Built as Alco serial number 69058, with a date of January 18, 1937, the locomotive is shown in Alco data discovered by Ken Douglas.
 It was Alco order number S1783-006, and was numbered as D&RGW number 101.
 It was not accepted by D&RGW and ran for a time afterwards as Alco demonstrator number 101.
 Allen Copeland has a photographic print of the locomotive without any lettering (except a road number) at El Reno, Oklahoma, while testing on the Rock Island.
 On October 6, 1939, the unit was sold to the CRI&P as their number 730.
 (Information from Allen Copeland via email dated June 6, 2002)

-(The first D&RGW diesel-electric to enter service on D&RGW rails was EMD 1000-horsepower NW2 number 7000, which entered service in January 1941.)
+The first D&RGW diesel locomotgive to enter service on D&RGW rails was EMD 1000-horsepower NW2 number 7000, which entered service on February 6, 1941 at Pueblo.

 FS and FT Numbering